It’s Time: how Live Art is taking on the world from the front line to the bottom line

 John McGrath Artistic Director, Manchester International Festival

 At its best, Live Art is rigorous, irreverent, brave and kind of... exhilarating!
 Because it's space.
 Space on the margins to imagine different ways of living, and to truly create and exercise agency.
 I think that what these case studies do brilliantly is explore that agency: its limitations and possibilities, how it resists co-option, how it stays radical, how a new world is made where life and art are inseparable and shape one another.

 Selina Thompson, artist

-Look out for launch events in April and May in London and Newcastle.
+Look out for launch events in Newcastle in May (date TBC) and in London June 11.